State and Tribal Response Program Grants (66.817)

 Applicant Eligibility

-States (as defined in CERCLA Section 101(27) and Indian tribes (as defined in CERCLA Section 101(36) are eligible for funding under Section 128(a).
-To be eligible to receive funding under CERCLA Section 128(a), a State or Indian tribe must demonstrate that its response program includes, or is taking reasonable steps to include, the four elements of a response program.
-States or Indian tribes that are parties to voluntary response program memoranda of agreement (MOAs) are automatically eligible for Section 128(a) funding.
-Additionally, States and Indian tribes, including those with MOAs, must maintain and make available to the public a record of sites at which response actions have been completed in the previous year and are planned to be addressed in the upcoming year in order to qualify for Section 128(a) funding.
+States (as defined in CERCLA Section 101(27), Indian Tribes (as defined in CERCLA Section 101(36)), and Intertribal consortia (as defined in the Federal Register Notice at 67 FR 67181, Nov.
+4, 2002) are eligible for funding under Section 128(a).
+To be eligible to receive funding under CERCLA Section 128(a), a state or tribe must demonstrate that its response program includes, or is taking reasonable steps to include, the four elements of a response program.
+States or tribes that are parties to voluntary response program memoranda of agreement (MOAs) are automatically eligible for Section 128(a) funding.
+Additionally, states and tribes, including those with MOAs, must maintain and make available to the public a record of sites at which response actions have been completed in the previous year and are planned to be addressed in the upcoming year in order to qualify for Section 128(a) funding.

 Beneficiary Eligibility